FKouhai/helium2nix/README.md

 ### Updating the AppImage

-1. Download the latest AppImage from the official Eden repository.
+1. Download the latest AppImage from the official Helium repository.
 2. Update the URL and SHA256 hash in `flake.nix`:
     ```bash
     nix-prefetch-url <new-AppImage-URL>